ZXfkSIE/ThousandPlayer/README.md

 one of the most popular local music players for Microsoft Windows in China during 2000s.

 The software is still in early development stage, but already has the basic functions that a local audio player should have.
-Feel free to paticipate in the development!
+Feel free to participate in the development!

 ## Features
 - Cross-platform.